-Individual households can contribute to this solution, and save a considerable amount of money, through waste reduction, recycling, and composting.
-Individuals should take advantage of the free (town subsidized) recycling center at the transfer station; paper, cardboard, glass, and several types of metal and plastic can be recycled.
+Individual households can save a considerable amount of money, through waste reduction, recycling, and composting.
+Individuals should take advantage of the free (town subsidized) recycling center at the Sunderland transfer station; paper, cardboard, glass, and several types of metal and plastic can be recycled.
 Consumers should also be careful to purchase products which are packaged in recyclable materials whenever possible.
-Finally, backyard composting of certain organic wastes can help reduce the volume of waste which must be land filled or incinerated.
+Finally, backyard composting of certain organic wastes can help reduce the volume of waste which must be landfilled or incinerated.
 The town should continue to discourage backyard burning of household waste which is against Vermont State Law.